The Ultimate Digital Adoption Guide

 What does digital adoption measurement look like?

-Measuring digital adoption comes down to having two things: an understanding of what genuine digital adoption is and the ability to measure the metrics that matter.
+Measuring digital adoption comes down to having two things: an understanding of what genuine digital adoption is and the ability to measure the metrics that matter

 While a digital adoption platform is required to access the data that proves whether an application is being used, and used well, this data is only as useful as what’s being tracked, and for how long.

 To get a measure of true digital adoption, it is not enough to get a high-level snapshot on the number of log ins or visits to particular sections and equate this to success.
-Instead, it is vital to have an ongoing view on the usage of essential features, completion rates of key tasks and number of associates support tickets.
+Instead, it is vital to have an ongoing view on the usage of essential features, completion rates of key tasks and number of associated support tickets.
 Organizations should also go further and track how this impacts the business outcomes of their technology or enables their desired target operating model.

 Just because an application is being used, it doesn’t mean it’s being used correctly, so quantifiable evidence of the latter is vital to any measurement.
 Simultaneously, digital adoption is not a one and done process that can be achieved once then left forever.
 It is a complex, shifting process based on several variables, as the software, user interfaces and people within a business all change regularly.

-Our own digital adoption research in 2020 found that 73% of businesses rolled out new enterprise Software-as-a-Service (SaaS) solutions in the previous year, and despite a challenging global economy, over half (53%) said their budget for software initiatives would increase in the next year, signaling an ongoing appetite for tech investment.
+Our own digital adoption research found that 73% of businesses rolled out new enterprise Software-as-a-Service (SaaS) solutions in the previous year, and despite a challenging global economy, over half (53%) said their budget for software initiatives would increase in the next year, signaling an ongoing appetite for tech investment.

 However, when it comes to showing a return on this significant investment, only 45% have digital KPIs in place for all applications—making measuring successes against business outcomes a common challenge.
 In addition to this, only 12% of organizations measure the success of their software investments beyond the initial 12 months of implementation.